HenryHa993/HenryHa993.github.io/src/content/project/gaggle-gathers/index.md

 ---
-title: "The Gaggle Gathers - WGJ23"
+title: "The Gaggle Gathers - Warwick Game Jam 23"
 description: "A collaborative Unity project for the 2023 Warwick Game Jam."
 publishDate: "9 Feb 2023"
 coverImage: